JonPulfer/mCrawler/README.md

 ## Usage

 Once built, a command line tool will be available which is controlled by flags.
-Running `mCrawler - h` will display help information about the options including example input.
+Running `mCrawler -h` will display help information about the options including example input.